inbox-zero/hi-new/README.md

 6. TM: "Can you parse my PRD at scripts/prd.txt?" (this created the tasks)

 Now the basic set up is done here's what I did next:
+(Doesn't show every single prompt, but gets most of it.
+There was a little manual fixing from me along the way, but after initial project / Prisma / auth was done, it was mostly going on its own).
+With me often just saying go to next step, or doing a prisma migrate or shadcn add and then having it continue.

 7. TM: "ive already set up nextjs. mark it as done. what's next?"
 8. TM: "let's go add this. here's the docs for it: @https://www.better-auth.com/"